 In Psalm 110, the Lord God speaks to David’s Lord, instructing Him to take His seat in the place of authority at God’s right hand.
 This king’s rule is empowered by God.
 His enemies cannot overthrow Him.
 His own people willingly serve Him.
 On top of this, God swears to make Him a priest forever like the priest-king Melchizedek, who received honor from Abraham, the first Hebrew “king”.
 David then praises God for what He empowers the king to do: this kingly priest will execute God’s judgment all over the earth, and put an end to the world’s rebellion.
 As we celebrate Ascension Sunday, we proclaim that Jesus Christ is the one who sits enthroned at God’s right hand, and we rejoice that by the sword of His Spirit, He is causing knees to bow all over the earth in worship.

-- 3 of 5 stars to Pines by Blake Crouch goodreads.com/review/show?id… 2 days ago
+- 3 of 5 stars to The New Adventures of Sherlock Holmes by Martin H. Greenberg goodreads.com/review/show?id… 2 days ago

 - 5 of 5 stars to The Likeness by Tana French goodreads.com/review/show?id… 1 week ago